 I believe it was through this ability to play that I developed an aptitude for the physical world.

-Many years later, it might surprise you to note that I did not follow a so called ‘practical’ path at all.
+Many years later, it could surprise some that I did not follow a so called ‘practical’ path at all.
 An opportunity arose for me to study my first love - music.
 And so, with three of my closest friends, I studied Jazz for three years, and had the most incredible experience of what music could bring.

 And I believe it was through this play, that I developed a true appreciation for art.